yeikos/js.url/README.md

 _name: attributes names (string)._

-> Builds an URL string in base to current attributes values selected.
+> Builds an URL string using only selected attributes.

 returns URL (string).